-In this article, we’ll walk you through the process of keyword research from the point of view of SEO.
+In this article, we’ll walk you through the process of keyword research competition from the point of view of SEO.
 We take into consideration not just the process of finding keywords, but also qualifying them based on the relevance and competitiveness.
 We’ll teach you the different metrics to consider when analyzing keywords, including the best tools to use and a step by step process.

 Here are the tools you’re going to need: